Tamsyn Challenger: Work

-Challenger's first solo show was The Tamsynettes at Transition Gallery run by Cathy Lomax in Bethnal Green in March 2010.
-This is an ongoing work looking at stylised layers of beauty through mapping her corporeal deterioration over the course of her lifetime.
-The Tamsynettes yr 2 was shown as part of the Beaconsfield (Vauxhall, London) show Fraternise-the Salon in May 2011, showing alongside Tracey Emin, Franko B, Damien Hirst, Mark Wallinger and Sarah Lucas, among others.
+Challenger's first solo show was The Tamsynettes at Transition Gallery in Bethnal Green in March 2010.
+This work looking at stylised layers of beauty through mapping her corporeal deterioration over the course of a lifetime.
+The Tamsynettes yr 2 was shown at Beaconsfield (Vauxhall, London).

 In 2006, Challenger began developing the idea for 400 Women.
 Politically concerned with gender violence, 400 Women began for Challenger when she visited Mexico in 2006 and is focused on the murdered and missing women of Juarez (see Female homicides in Ciudad Juárez).
 Challenger brought together a critical mass of nearly 200 international artists including Maggi Hambling, Paula Rego, Zoe Laughlin and Celia Paul to address issues of mortality and the capacity of art to imagine the dead, violence and trauma, with the aim of re-personalising the individual from a statistic.
 The show premiered in November 2010 at Shoreditch Town Hall Basement space, London, supported by the Arts Council and Amnesty International.
-The site-specific installation was subsequently selected as part of the Edinburgh Art Festival 2011.
+The site-specific installation was subsequently selected as part of the Edinburgh Art Festival and later shown in Holland.
 400 Women continues to tour internationally.

-In 2012 Challenger was invited to contribute to a new protest book in conjunction with Pussy Riot that was published by Rough Trade Records, Let's Start A Pussy Riot.
+In 2012 Challenger contributed to a new protest book in conjunction with Pussy Riot published by Rough Trade Records, Let's Start A Pussy Riot.
 She was one of several contributors including Yoko Ono, Judy Chicago, Carolee Schneemann and several rock and punk musicians.
-Challenger was the only artist to produce a new sculptural work for the book which consists of a highly coloured fully operational ducking stool, shown as a precursor work to Monoculture.
+Challenger produced a new sculptural work for the book, a highly coloured fully operational ducking stool, shown as a precursor work to Monoculture.
 Since 2022, the Ducking Stool sculpture has been on permanent loan at Tremenheere Sculpture Gardens.